litong01/rcccav/README.md

 command will only be suitable for development.

-To produce a distribution, run the following command:
+For distribution for any platform, run the following command:

     ./activator dist